liwenjie119/curl-boringssl-android/README.md

 Change scripts' configure arguments to meet your requirements.

-For now, using tls (https) in Android would throw `peer verification failed`.

-If using libcurl, explicitly set `curl_easy_setopt(curl, CURLOPT_CAINFO, CA_BUNDLE_PATH);` where `CA_BUNDLE_PATH` is your ca-bundle in the device storage.
-If using curl binary, change the --with-ca-bundle flag in build-curl.sh to the path/name of the cacert file you'll be placing

-You can download and copy [cacert.pem](https://curl.haxx.se/docs/caextract.html) to the internal storage to get tls working for libcurl.
+Note that https has been fixed now in Android so the `peer verification failed` message no longer occurs.
+The solution was to set `--with-ca-path=/system/etc/security/cacerts` configure flag and to use boringssl instead of openssl

 ## Working Example